How the prints are created

 Intaglio printing

 Intaglio works in the opposite way.
 The artist uses a copper plate or another hard material to create the image in.
 The recessed parts are the ones that later will be filled with ink, contrary to the relief print where the raised parts carry the ink.
-When the plate and paper are pressed together in the printing press, the paper absorbs the color from the depressions of the plate.
+When the plate and paper are pressed together in the printing press, the paper absorbs the color from the cavities of the plate.
 Etchings and drypoints are today the most common methods.

 Etchings get the name from etching with acids in a plate.
 First, the plate is covered by an acid-resistant ground.
 Subsequently the artist removes the ground in the places where he or she wants the acid to bite.
 This can be done with a plethora of different ingenious tools that give their own kind of expression.
 "Hard ground" means that the plate is treated with a mixture of wax, resin and asphalt, and then scraped away to bare the metal plate in the places where the artist wants the ink to adhere.